possumvibes/qmk_firmware/users/possumvibes/readme.md

 ### Swapper
 Another Callum feature, modified to accept a reverse trigger and action.
 I am currently using this for Alt+Tab and Ctrl+Tab, with my SW_REV custom keycode acting as the Swapper-Reverse trigger key for both.
 The modifier is released with the press or release of another non-swapper key (the releasing keypress is swallowed and does not get handled after cancelling the swapper).
 I keep mine on the nav layer and access them primarily via my nav layer-tap, so releasing the layer tap-hold also releases the swapper modifier.
+Update as of September 2022: having these on the nav layer put too much stress on my nav thumb!
+This would probably not be an issue for a person without hypermobility, but here we are.

 ### Combos
 I use combos very heavily for punctuation and shortcuts.
-I have `- * _ # / KC_ENT` on the bottom row; layer modes and cut-copy-paste on home row; tab, esc, and macros on the top row.
+I have enter on the bottom row and tab, esc, and macros on the top row.
+Home row horizontal combos include cut-copy-paste; home row diagonal with outer thumb activate layer modes.
+Extra punctuation is primarily on home row, but there are a few characters on home and top as well.
 Mouse keys are on left hand vertical combos, and more layer access combos are on thumb keys (vertical combo with QWERTY B/N on flat boards, horizontal combo on boards with lowered thumb clusters).

-This [Combos KLE](http://www.keyboard-layout-editor.com/#/gists/4c081803e87b4e4e6b83b25dc6c86fb3) is a work in progress :)
+As I've reduced down to 34-35 keys, I've added more cross-row combos for things like CapsLock+Word and per-OS app finder.
+Recent changes emphasize reduced rolling and typo'd activations.

+I don't have any images of the combos at this time, but `combos.def` is based off a the COMBOREF layer defined in `wrappers.h` and accordingly not too terrible to read out.

 ### Layout

-The base layout that all my boards use can be found here: [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/gists/79a1cfb7764af21fc37f416259811919).
+The base layout that all my boards use can be found here: [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/gists/79a1cfb7764af21fc37f416259811919) **Note 9/2022: KLE is now very out of date; coming soon probably**.
 There are variations between boards based on encoders, column count, thumb key arrangement, etc, but the core alphas viewable here are those defined in `wrappers.h`.

 ### Navigating the userspace